At the front

 At the side and rear

 You need a taller boundary at the side and rear of your property to prevent access.
-About 2m (or 6 ft) is recommended.
+Around 2m (or 6 ft) is recommended, although you may need planning permission from your local planning authority if you want to install a fence taller than 2m.
 A trellis topping makes fencing harder to climb and you could also grow thorny climbers such as roses.

 If you install a security topping such as plastic spikes, you must display a warning sign to say that it’s been fitted.
 There are some rules about when security toppings (except plants) can be used, so check with your local council’s planning department if you’re thinking about adding one to a wall or fence.